joshbruce/fourth-earth-raw/public/additions/content.md

 ### Assist

 Cooperation entails multiple players and characters working together toward a common goal.
-While any multiplayer, cooperate game is assistive at a macro scale, this addition facilitates creating mechanics at a micro scale.
+While any multiplayer, cooperative game is assistive at a macro scale, this addition facilitates creating mechanics at a micro scale.

+Note:

+Typically used when action resolution is turn-based.

 Guidelines:

 1. There should be risk or cost to all players and characters.
-2. Assisting actions should be lower difficulty and take less game-time than the action of the character getting assistance; assisting actions are not turns.
+2. Assisting actions should be lower difficulty and take less game-time than the action of the character receiving assistance; assisting actions are not turns, they aid the turn of another.
 3. Assisting characters should come as they are and go as they were; no proficiency point gains, for example.
 4. Assisting characters cannot be subdued during the turn of the assisted character.
 5. Should not be used during mundane interactions or scenes; just let characters help each other without concern of failure or cost.

 Consider:

 Character A wants to shoot NPC A who is a physical difficulty 3.
 Character A is out of physical battery points and is also out of bullets for a firearm they’re holding.

 Character B is carrying a full speed loader, which means the firearm can be loaded almost instantly.
 Character C has a full physical battery.

 The player(s) decide the characters are going to do the following assists to character A: